What Is Breast Reduction?

 More often than not, however, a combination of breast reduction and mastopexy—commonly referred to as a breast reduction and lift—is needed to achieve an optimal outcome.
 When performed in conjunction, these two procedures help to lift the breasts while improving both their size and symmetry.
 By discussing your unique needs and desires in detail with one of our surgeons, he will be able to easily and clearly determine the right procedure (or combination of procedures) for your goals.

 Breast Reduction Scars

 As a surgical procedure requiring incisions, the development of postoperative scarring following breast reduction is inevitable.
 That said, our doctors take great care to minimize the final appearance of breast reduction scars through the use of advanced incision techniques and scar management methods.

-During surgery, the incision generally utilized by Dr. Maman and Dr. Broumand encircles the areola and extends down to the inframammary crease.
+During surgery, the incision generally utilized by Dr. Maman and Dr. Broumand in NYC encircles the areola and extends down to the inframammary crease.
 Unlike other approaches, the incision does not typically continue horizontally along the fold underneath the breasts, therefore creating a shorter overall scar.
 Following the procedure, patients are advised to use special silicone strips to help offload tension on the incision lines as they heal, helping to promote better healing and a less distinguishable scar.